Psalm 142:7 “Bring my soul out of prison, That I may praise Your name; The righteous shall surround me, For You shall deal bountifully with me.”

 1. Daniel remained pure.

 The world reveals it’s ruler, Satan controls the wicked and brings with him temptation.
 Sin is not understood by those who lack God’s laws, they can’t know them because they are spiritually discerned.
 As Daniel dwelled in a foreign land, we too are sojourners in this world of darkness, we are called to be separate and set apart as holy unto the Lord.
 Daniel understood the need to remain steadfast in purity, even in the midst of captivity he remained steadfast in his commitment to God.

 Daniel 1:20 “In every matter of wisdom and understanding about which the king consulted them, he found them ten times better than all the magicians and enchanters in his entire kingdom.”

-The patterns of godliness are patterns that were ordained by God.
-All of God’s ways are wise and true.
-Walk in His counsel and you will learn beyond your years.
-He instructs even when you lack the knowledge in your ignorance.
-Daniel showed this wisdom in the way He lived, honoring God first in all he did was the way he became honored himself.
+The patterns of godliness are the patterns that God’s people are identified by in this world.
+Godly living is to live wisely and in truth.
+Walking in His counsel will guide you in learning beyond your own abilities.
+The Lord instructs His people regardless of how simple or wise they have become.
+Daniel showed wisdom in the way He lived, honoring God first in all he did was the way he gained honor himself.